Lenghub1/weather-leng/README.md

 ```
 2. Open your web browser and go to `http://localhost:5175/` to access the Weather App

-3. if the website wants your location if you want to see your current location just click allow if not click not, after you click allow the website will display the current weather data in your current location. if you want to get another city data just click search and enter a city that you want to see.
+3. By default, the website displays weather information for the location with latitude 0 and longitude 0.
+If you want to see the weather for your current location, simply click on the compass button and allow the website to access your location.
+If you do not allow access, the website will continue to display the default location.
+To view weather information for a different location, click on the search bar and search the name of the city you are interested in.
+Once you select the city, the website will display weather information for that location.

 ## Technologies
 - React